Code-Institute-Submissions/memory-blocks/README.md

 - The title h1 style and animation was taken from [Kevin Powell's](https://www.youtube.com/watch?v=f3mwKLXpOLk&t=670s&ab_channel=KevinPowell) YouTube channel and edited.

 - The JavaScript for the animated text was take from [tobiasahlin.com](https://tobiasahlin.com/moving-letters/#9).

+## Acknowledgements

+Thank you to my mentor Gerard McBride for his support and guidance during this project.

+Thank you to the Code Institute Slack community for their advice and tips.

+Thank you to the numerous family members and friends who tested the game.